mandober/bing-bash/README.md

 * `bb_array`
 Array quick dump.
+Identify array as associative and indexed.
-Identify array as indexed, associative, numeric.
+Identify indexed array as numeric, packed, sparse.
-Return keys, values, empty elements.
+Return array's keys, values, empty elements, max, min values.
-Remove unset elements.
-Re-index a sparse array.
+Squeeze an array.
-Pack and squeeze an array.
+Pack an array.

 ### Features
-Check list of features that are (or need to be) implemented (as described above).
+Or tasks.
+Check-list of features that are, or need to be, implemented.
 `c` completions
-`d` documentation and steps inside file (more comments)
+`d` documentation, rationale and steps included in comments
 `h` up to date --help
 `o` output result to given var or FD
 `m` man page completed
-`n` pass scalars also by name
+`n` pass scalars (also) by name (in applicable functions)
-`p` positionals (try parsing params before calling `getopt`) `s` standalone
+`p` positionals (parse canonical params before involving `getopt`)
+`s` standalone function (no deps on any other function)
-`t` tests
+`t` tests provided
-`u` unified option names (as much as possible)
+`u` unified names for options across functions
-`v` verbosity levels
+`v` Verbosity levels or TMI
-`-` operand to get parameters from stdin
+`-` possibility provided to get params from stdin

 [c]: #features  "completions"